 The world’s best pastry chef was no fan of macarons.
-But that was no hindrance for him to build a macaron cult, the world over with exotic flavours as diverse as wild rose hip and foie gras.
+But that was no hindrance for him to build a macaron cult, the world over with exotic flavors as diverse as wild rosehip and foie gras.
 Pierre Hermé is unique that way, and that is why this true-to-tell macaron maestro has been crowned the world’s Best Pastry Chef by the World’s 50 Best Restaurants.

-Born in Alsace in France, Pierre got into the kitchen at a tender age of 14 under the apprenticeship of famous patissier Gaston Lenôtre but soon showed he is made of serious matter when by 24 he was manning “upscale Parisian food merchant” Fauchon.
+Born in Alsace in France, Pierre got into the kitchen at the tender age of 14 under the famous patissier Gaston Lenôtre.
+Still, he soon showed he is made of the serious matter when by 24 he was manning “upscale Parisian food merchant” Fauchon.

-Pierre’s entry into well-known macaron-makers Ladurée changed his life, when he got into a steady relationship with macrons.
-He changed the very engineering of this sweet dish by pioneering new flavours and techniques.
-He changed the tradition of using sugar, claiming that he “no longer considers sugar as the spinal cord of pastry”.
-Some of his “daring” flavours include Pedro Ximénez and raisin; olive oil and vanilla; fig and foie gras and orange, pink grapefruit and Campari.
+Pierre’s entry into well-known macaron-makers Ladurée changed his life when he got into a steady relationship with macrons.
+He changed the very engineering of this sweet dish by pioneering new flavors and techniques.
+He changed the tradition of using sugar, claiming that he “no longer considers sugar as the spinal cord of pastry.”
+Some of his “daring” flavors include Pedro Ximénez and raisin; olive oil and vanilla; fig and foie gras and orange, pink grapefruit, and Campari.

 Yes, that is all it takes – aim.